owid/etl/README.md

 Visit the `owid-catalog-py` project for more details on these formats or their Python API.

+## Step types

+### Walden (`walden://...`)

+[Walden](https://github.com/owid/walden) is OWID's data store for bulk data snapshots.
+It consists of a data index stored in git, with the snapshots themselves stored in S3 and available over HTTPS.

+Walden steps, when executed, find the matching data snapshot in Walden's index and ensure its files are downloaded, by calling `ensure_downloaded()` on it.
+Walden stores such locally cached files in `~/.owid/walden`.

+### Data (`data://...`)

+Each data step is defined by its output, it must create a new folder in `data/` containing a dataset at the matching path.
+The name also indicates where the script to run for this step lives.

+For example, suppose we have a step `data://a/b/c`.
+Then:

+- The step must create when run a dataset at `data/a/b/c`
+- It must have a Python script at `etl/steps/data/a/b/c.py`, a module at `etl/steps/data/a/b/c/__init__.py`, or a Jupyter notebook at `etl/steps/data/a/b/c.ipynb`

+Data steps can have any dependencies you like.
+The ETL system will make sure all dependencies are run before the script starts, but the script itself is responsible for finding and consuming those dependencies.

+### Github (`github://...`)

+A Github step is designed for small datasets that are too frequenty changed to be snapshotted into Walden, e.g. OWID's [covid-19-data](https://github.com/owid/covid-19-data).

+A step refers to a specific Github repository, e.g. `github://owid/covid-19-data/master`

+Github steps do nothing when executed, but instead serve as dependency markers.
+The most recent commit hash of the given branch will be used to determine whether the data has been updated.
+This way, the ETL will be triggered to rebuild any downstream steps each time the data is changed.

 ## Writing a new ETL step

 Firstly, edit `dag.yml` and add a new step under the `steps` section.
 Your step name should look like `data://<path>`, meaning it will generate a dataset in a folder at `data/<path>`.
 You should list as dependencies any ingredients your dataset will need to build.